Mark2Mark/Skedge/README.md

 Just open `Skedge` from the Window menu.
 It will present you a super simple sample code to begin with.

-You find a lot of help at the [Glyphs Documentation](https://docu.glyphsapp.com/) as well as at the [Glyphs Devolper Kit (SDK)](https://github.com/schriftgestalt/GlyphsSDK)
+You find help and code examples at the [Glyphs Documentation](https://docu.glyphsapp.com/) as well as at the [Glyphs Devolper Kit (SDK)](https://github.com/schriftgestalt/GlyphsSDK).
+It’s also always possible to peek into public reporter plugins like [the ones from me](https://github.com/Mark2Mark/Glyphsapp-Plugins), or from [@mekkablue](https://github.com/mekkablue) and other people who are endlessly kind to share their skills with the world. :)

 ### Examples